Welcome to the ALMC Stages Rally

 ALMC Stages Rally is the 4th counting round of the REIS MSA Asphalt Rally Championship and the Loughran Signs Midlands East Rally Championship.

-The ceremonial start to the ALMC Stages Rally will take place at approx. 8pm on Saturday July 5th.
-Approx. 12 cars will leave Parc Ferme on the Summerhill Road at 30 Second to 1 Minute Intervals in a controlled manner and travel the “Green Route”.
-At the County Council Car Park adjacent to Trim Castle (at the end of Frenches Lane) the cars will be parked at a start ramp for approx. 30 Minutes where the public and media will have a chance to see them and hear details of the crews involved over a PA system.
+Approx. 15 cars will leave Parc Ferme on the Summerhill Road at 30 Second to 1 Minute intervals in a controlled manner and travel the “Green Route”.
+At the County Council Car Park adjacent to Trim Castle - Canon (at the end of Frenches Lane) the cars will be parked at a start ramp for approx. 30 Minutes where the public and media will have a chance to see them and hear details of the crews involved over a PA system.
 The cars will then return to Parc Ferme by the “Pink Route” in a controlled manner.